7 Tips for Living With Type 2 Diabetes

 Adding regular exercise to your weekly and daily routines is vital to managing life with type 2 diabetes.
 The CDC recommends two and a half hours of moderate-intensity aerobic exercise each week.
-This includes brisk walking, cycling, and can include gardening.
-The CDC also recommends doing some strength training two non-consecutive days each week.
+This includes brisk walking, and cycling, and can include gardening.
+The CDC also recommends doing some strength training on two non-consecutive days each week.

 If you are more experienced with regular exercise you can aim for an hour and fifteen minutes of vigorous-intensity exercise each week.
 This would include running, cycling on hilly terrain, or uphill hiking.

 Like your diet, planning is the key to building an exercise routine.
 If you can’t see a personal trainer do some research and find an exercise program that meets your needs.
-Schedule in your exercise time and find others to exercise with.
+Schedule your exercise time and find others to exercise with.

 3. Watch Your Levels

 Monitoring your blood pressure, blood sugar, and cholesterol is critical.
-You should be visiting your doctor regularly, where they will check your levels.
+You should be visiting your doctor regularly, who they will check your levels.
 But you can also check your levels at home with self-monitoring tools.

 When you purchase self-monitoring machines consult your doctor to ensure you get the right machine.
 They will also instruct you on how to use it and how to build good self-monitoring routines.
 Record all of your data in a journal and take this with you to your regular checkups for your doctor to review.